muggy8/tensura-tl/v9/1_intermission_en.md

 In the tournament where people competing their skills, Ranga's strength was out of tournament standard.

-I disapproved his request, and Myourmaille nodded to agree with me.
+I disapproved his request, and Myourmiles nodded to agree with me.

-Ranga looked at Gobta resentfully.
+Ranga looked at Gobuta resentfully.

 Ranga was looked sad but in this matter, I had no choice, I kept my heart strong and rejected his request.

-"To accomodate Geld-dono and Gobta-dono participation, I will prepare seeding.
+"To accommodate Geld-dono and Gobuta-dono participation, I will prepare seeding.
 Since the total participants are more than 200 people, I will divide them to 6 arenas and have battle-royal fight on each arena to pickup people that pass to final tournament."

 Total was more than 200 people, the participants indeed were so many.

-With preeliminary battle at tomorrow, it would decided the 8 person who will fight in final tournament.
+With preliminary battle at tomorrow, it would decided the 8 person who will fight in final tournament.

-There wasn't any need to time limit pre-eliminary, so at first it was decided to have 8 division which each division having battle-royale.
+There wasn't any need to time limit preliminary, so at first it was decided to have 8 division which each division having battle-royal.
 Since we had two people participate so it's changed to 6 division.

-"I have to guide guests from each country tomorrow, so I give the proceeding to Myourmaille.
+"I have to guide guests from each country tomorrow, so I give the proceeding to Myourmiles.
 I leave this matter to you!"

 "Please don't worry!"

-As Myourmaille answered convincingly, I relieved and nodded to him.
+As Myourmiles answered convincingly, I relieved and nodded to him.

 "Diablo, you know several journalists right?"